 SRA can cause problems if you define units that you do not then display

-Because Single Request mode runs the auctions when the ad units are defined in the header, this can cause problems if you do not then display those units.
-This is common in set-ups where a publisher is defining all units used throughout a site in the head of every page, but tailoring the units that are actually shown.
-There are reasons why this isn’t a good approach even in multi request mode, but in Single Request mode it will additionally mess with reporting and can cause issues with invalid impressions.
-We discuss this issue in more details in this article.
+Because Single Request mode runs the auctions when the ad units are defined in the header, this can cause problems if you don’t then display those units.
+This is common in set-ups where a publisher is defining all units used throughout a site in the head of every page, but tailoring which units are actually shown.
+There are reasons why this isn’t a good approach even in multi-request mode, but in Single Request mode, it will mess with reporting and can cause issues with invalid impressions.
+We discuss this issue in more detail in this article.

 How to disable Single Request Architecture / Enable Multi-Request Mode